-- 1. The interviewee's genealogical ties to early residents of lands within or adjoining the study area; - 2.
+- 1. The interviewee's genealogical ties to early residents of lands within or adjoining the Mauna Kea-'āina mauna study area; - 2.
 Age.
 The older the informant, the greater the likelihood that the individual had had personal communications or first-hand experiences with even older, now deceased Hawaiians and area residents; and - 3.
-An individuals' identity in the community as being someone possessing specific knowledge of lore or historical wisdom pertaining to the lands, families, practices, and land use and subsistence activities in the study area.
+An individuals' identity in the community as being someone possessing specific knowledge of lore or historical wisdom pertaining to the lands, families, practices, land use, and subsistence activities in the Mauna Kea'āina mauna study area; or individuals directly associated with some facet of development of early astronomy on Mauna Kea, and/or management of the same, in the present day.

-Readers are asked to keep in mind that while this component of the study records a depth of cultural and historical knowledge of the Waiki'i-'Āina Mauna lands, the documentation is incomplete.
-In the process of conducting oral history interviews, it is impossible to record all the knowledge or information that the interviewees possess.
+Readers are asked to keep in mind that while this component of the study records a depth of cultural and historical knowledge of Mauna Kea and the 'āina mauna, the documentation is incomplete.
+In the process of conducting oral history interviews, it is impossible to record all the knowledge or information that an interviewee possess.
 Thus, the records provide readers with only glimpses into the stories being told, and of the lives of the interview participants.
-The author/interviewer has made every effort to accurately relay the recollections, thoughts and recommendations of the people who shared their personal histories in this study.
+We have made every effort to accurately relay the recollections, thoughts and recommendations of the people who shared their personal histories in this study.